Table of Contents

 A common attack that uses email spoofing is CEO fraud, also known as business email compromise (BEC).
 In BEC, the attacker spoofs the sender’s email address to impersonate an executive or owner of a business.
 This attack usually targets an employee in the financial, accounting, or accounts payable departments.

 Even smart, well-intentioned employees can be tricked into sending money when the request comes from someone they trust—especially an authority figure.
-Here are just a few high-profile examples of phishing scams:
+Here are just a few high-profile examples of costly spoofing scams:

 - The Canadian City Treasure was tricked into transferring $98,000 from taxpayer funds by an attacker claiming to be city manager Steve Kanellakos.

-- Mattel was tricked into sending $3 million to an account in China, but it was lucky enough to claw back the money when the defrauded financial executive was able to confirm that the email message was not sent by the CEO, Christopher Sinclair.
+- Mattel was tricked into sending $3 million to an account in China, but it was lucky enough to claw back the money when the defrauded financial executive confirmed that CEO Christopher Sinclair did not send the email message.

 - The Crelan bank in Belgium was tricked into sending attackers €70 million.

 In addition to having a discerning team with an eye for suspicious emails, specific tools and technologies can help prevent email spoofing from becoming a threat.